 Our support for the wider community

 We are aware that a number of registrants may find their businesses struggling.

-Accordingly we have added an additional renewal grace period before registrations are cancelled for non-payment.
+Accordingly we added an additional renewal grace period before registrations are cancelled for non-payment.
 In addition, we have also been monitoring cancellations closely – where It appears possible that registrations might have been cancelled inadvertently, we are reaching out to the registrant to ensure that wanted domains are not lost to their owners.

-In our own island home of Alderney, we will be actively supporting local startup businesses through the medium of a new charity, the AY Enterprise Trust (Guernsey Registered Charity CH639) which was formed in early May.
+In our own island home of Alderney, we are now actively supporting local startup businesses through the medium of a new charity, the AY Enterprise Trust (Guernsey Registered Charity CH639) which was formed in early May.

 Please contact us for more information about this if it is of interest to you.